JanssenProject/jans/docs/im/im-user.md

 ```

+## Query User Resources

-1. **Query User Resources**: Query User Resources presents all the user information and its attributes.
-It supprts query with filter by a list of attributes:
+Query User Resources presents all the user information and its attributes.
+It supports query with filter by a list of attributes:

     1. **attributes**: Use comma (,) for multiple attributes
     2. **excludeAttributes**: Use comma (,) for multiple attributes